m-graff/OpenClassrooms-P6/README.md

 Once it's done:

 #### Go to the frontend folder
 Open your terminal and run :
 nvm use 10.0.0
 npm start

-#### Go to he backend folder
+#### Go to the backend folder
 Open your terminal and run :
 nvm use 12.14
 npm start